-One day he told me that if I walked out this time he wouldn’t come back for me.
-I knew that he wouldn’t come back, and I made peace with this thought and walked away.
-I knew that the only reason he was saying that was because he was over me, the flavour of the season was not his favourite anymore and he needed a new toy to hang on to his shoulder.
+I knew that the only reason he was saying that was because he was over me, the flavor of the season was not his favorite anymore and he needed a new toy to hang on to his shoulder.

 I’m not denying that his sadness or unhappiness with me was genuine, I’m just doubtful of the authenticity of the love he felt for me.
 I feel as though he convinced himself to love me.

 In any case, I had already seen too much, experienced too much, and had been emotionally toyed with to the point where I couldn’t date anyone for the 2 years following our breakup.
 I am still trying to heal my wounds.

 Related Reading: Is Silent Treatment In A Relationship Emotional & Mental Abuse?